 From July 2nd to 4th, I had the pleasure of hosting the Young Statisticians Meeting (YSM) 2025, held at the Central Teaching Hub in the University of Liverpool.
 Co-chaired by myself and fellow PhD student Alexandra Hunt from the Department of Health Data Science, this year’s event brought together around 80 early career statisticians and PhD students each day from across the UK and many from overseas.

 The conference kicked off with two excellent pre-conference workshops.
-I attended Dr Maria Sudell’s session on Joint Modelling, which managed to make a complex topic accessible and engaging.
-Those who joined Dr Laura Bonnett’s workshop on presentation skills raved about how practical and motivating it was — from crafting a narrative to creating visual impact.
+Dr Maria Sudell’s hosted a session on Joint Modelling, which delved into both the theoretical and practical applications of the topic in an accessible and engaging way.
+Dr Laura Bonnett’s workshop on presentation skills gave tips and tricks about feeling confident explaining complex statistical concepts to audiences of all ages.

 We were also treated to some fascinating applied work.
-Prof Simon Maskell’s gripping session on the search for MH370 and Dr David Hughes' talk, "Impact, by Chance or by Choice", highlighted again how statistics can have a far-reaching range of applications.
-And who knew statistics and sports could be such a compelling mix?
+Prof Simon Maskell’s gripping session on the search for the missing airline, MH370, and Dr David Hughes' talk, "Impact, by Chance or by Choice", highlighted how statistics can have far-reaching impact in ways you would least expect it.
 Dr Benjamin Holmes provided a great introduction to sports analytics, full of energy and enthusiasm.

-Beyond the talks, the poster sessions gave us a glimpse into the creative and innovative work being carried out by colleagues— a mix of fresh ideas and rigorous methods.
-The panel session also allowed us to pose career and research questions to experienced statisticians, sparking helpful discussion.
+Beyond the talks, the poster sessions gave us a glimpse into the creative and innovative work being carried out by the delegates - a mix of fresh ideas and rigorous methods.
+The panel session also allowed us to pose questions to experienced statisticians about their careers, sparking helpful discussion.

-The social events were another highlight — from informal pub meet-ups to organised dinners, it was a chance to connect beyond the slides, build networks, and maybe even sow the seeds for future collaborations.
+The social events were another highlight that allowed attendees a chance to connect beyond the slides, build networks, and maybe even sow the seeds for future collaborations.
 The friendly, inclusive atmosphere made everyone feel welcome.

-Looking ahead, I’m already excited for YSM 2026, which will be held in Cambridge.
-If you're keen to help shape next year's event, the committee is currently looking for new members — a great opportunity to get involved!
+Looking ahead, we are very excited for YSM 2026, which will be held in Cambridge.
+If you're keen to help shape next year's event, the committee is currently looking for new members - a great opportunity to get involved!